acronis/go-cti/cti-spec/SPEC.md

 #### Limiting type specialization

 Platform developers and vendors may limit type specialization by allowing other vendors to specialize only specific properties.
 By default, all properties of a type are not allowed to be specialized.
-For example, the following type schema defines a type that allows specialization of the `data` property only:
+For example, the following domain type schema defines a type that allows specialization of the `data` property only:

 ```yaml
 #%CTI Type 1.0